Looking for the best blogging platform to start your new blog?

 Squarespace is another website builder that lets you create a stunning website without any coding skills.
 Squarespace enables you to choose from dozens of site templates for your website.
 Each template comes with hundreds of customizable features.
 With an annual Squarespace subscription, you can even waive off the domain name registration fee.

-- It also allows you to easily integrate an eCommerce storefront into your site.
+- It also allows you to integrate an eCommerce storefront into your site

 Ghost is a minimalist blogging platform that makes it extremely easy to start a blog and publish content.
 It is designed to simplify blogging for both individual bloggers and online publications.
 Just like WordPress, Ghost is also available in both hosted and self-hosted platforms.